 WHAT IS BELONG TO SONG?

-Belong to Song is a weekly drop-in music jam for those with lived experience of mental illness.
-It is held every Thursday from 1:00pm to 3:00pm at My Sisters’ Place.
+Belong to Song is a weekly music session for those with lived experience of mental illness.

-Each jam session is attended by 20 to 25 participants in various stages of recovery and with a wide range of musical abilities.
+Each session is attended by participants in various stages of recovery and with a wide range of musical abilities.
 Supported by a peer facilitator and professional musician working together to engage participants in music making.
 All musical genres are welcome and appreciated.

 Everyone who wants to perform has an opportunity.
 Some participants come to play an instrument or sing, others just to listen.